Content Marketing and SEO — How to Write Content That Actually Ranks

 Month 1-3: The article is indexing.
 Rankings are stabilizing.
 Month 3-6: Rankings grow or stabilize.
 Check Search Console.
 Month 6-12: Add updates — new data, new sections.
 Annually: Full update — dates, statistics, new information.

 Content decay: Every article loses rankings over time.
-Regular updates are not optional — they're a necessity.
+Regular updates are not optional — they're a necessity, and also the part of this framework people skip most, because "the article is already done" and nobody goes back to it.

 Content Formats That Rank Best